aaboyd/aaboyd.github.com/_posts/2014-09-14-profile-android.md

 ---
 layout: post
-title: "Profile Android App Before You Need To" tags : [java, android] description : Learn the android tools and use them before you need to.
+title: "Profile Android Your App Before You Need To" tags : [java, android] description : Learn the android tools and use them before you need to.
 ---